 Localization is an ongoing process requiring growing yearly budgets.
-When it comes to hiring a website translation service, many businesses take part in the process once and fail to revisit the service again when they need it.
+When it comes to hiring a web translation services, many businesses take part in the process once and fail to revisit the service again when they need it.

 Establishments in fast-moving sectors, where rapid development and innovation is the norm, may require such service more often than they think.
 An example of this is the banking and payments industry.
 The field is experiencing disruption on a regular basis opens in a new window with the rise of bitcoin, eWallet, wireless payments and banking apps.

 “The growth in payments and transaction banking, moreover, is driving stiff competition among not only traditional players but new entrants as well.
 Consequently, financial institutions must differentiate themselves, refine their strategies, and raise their execution skills if they want to remain competitive,” explained Boston Consulting Group in a recent global payments report.

 PayPal vs. Skrill

 Companies in the financial space that have benefited from a web translation services include PayPal and Skrill.
 Paypal, a pioneer in digital payments, is known for localizing its online offerings based on various target regions across the globe.
 The establishment has a number of sites (in French, Japanese and Arabic- just to name a few) that not only provide translated versions of their website, but also relatable, local images.
 A closer look at the French version of PayPal’s site shows that the business also went out of its way to provide translated press releases for local media outlets.
 Furthermore, its user agreements and Terms of Service (ToS) guidelines have been updated to accommodate residents in the local region.